weiiv/di-auth-server/README.md

 ### 🔄 `GET /nonce`

-Provides a unique, time-bound nonce for use in the `/credential` request proof to prevent replay attacks.
-See [Nonce Replay Prevention Controls](#nonce-replay-prevention-controls) for details on replay prevention and security measures.
+Provides a unique, time-bound nonce for the `/credential` proof to prevent replay attacks.
+See [Nonce Replay Prevention Controls](#-nonce-replay-prevention-controls).

 **Request**